 Gifts for Genealogists: Between $50 and $100

-Backup Solutions - The worst case scenario for any genealogist is losing data.
-With pricing falling each year for external hard drives, a high capacity drive can be purchased affordably as a gift (1TB or more is the best size).
+Data Backup Solutions - The worst case scenario for any genealogist is losing data.
+With pricing falling each year for external hard drives, a high capacity SSD drive can be purchased affordably as a gift (1TB or more is the best size).
 Mac users can use the free Time Machine software that comes with Mac OS to back up to an external drive; Windows users can use a software like SyncBackPro, which also makes a good gift.

 Fold3 Subscription - With its enormous database of digitized military records, access to Fold3 can provide your genealogist with detailed information about people who served in the military as well as their families and even civilians in the community.
 At $80/year it is a little pricey, but if your genealogist is researching individuals who lived in the U.S., odds are good that Fold3 has helpful information.